alainivars/utils2devops/docs/vagrant.rst

 Create your local cluster of machine
 ####################################

+If you want use QEMU run
+vagrant plugin install vagrant-qemu

 This playbook will create x nodes machine named name1 to nameN::
 the purpose of this script is for local debug or tests, you can after access to these by::